 NRS 112.180(d) prohibits dog owners from disposing of assets in order to avoid a judgment after someone has threatened them with legal action.
 Locating assets before you sue is the best way to ensure that the animal owner is able to satisfy a judgment and does not unlawfully dispose of them.

 Bitten by a dog in Las Vegas?
 Call us for help…

-If you or a loved one is looking for an experienced dog bite lawyer in Las Vegas, we invite you to contact us today for a free consultation, a free case evaluation, and legal advice.
+If you or a loved one is looking for an experienced dog bite lawyer in Las Vegas, we invite you to contact us today for a case evaluation and case review of your legal rights.

-Our team of proactive lawyers, investigators and medical professionals fight to get dog bite victims in Nevada the compensation they need and the justice they deserve.
-Our law firm creates attorney-client relationships throughout the state.
+Our team of proactive dog bite attack lawyers, investigators and medical professionals fight to get dog bite victims in Nevada the compensation they need and the justice they deserve.
+Our law firm has years of experience and brings personal injury claims throughout the state.